Updating

 ./scripts/run start

-Clearing a Master Table for a Schema
+Clearing a Master Table for a Schema¶

 If column names, data types, or the primary key have changed in one of the schemas, you will have to delete the master table for that schema in the database.
 This is because once data has been uploaded for a particular schema, this master table will reflect the column names and data types present in the schema at that time, and all uploads are merged into this table for a coherent timeline of events.
 There is no procedure for 'upgrading' a master table with a new schema, because many schema updates will invalidate existing data.
 We recommend simply deleting the table and re-uploading any data.

-The master table resides in the {jurisdiction}_{event_type}_master in the Postgres database.
-Example: A jurisdiction of cook, and event type of hmis_service_stays would be stored in cook_hmis_service_stays_master.
+.
 Once this table has been deleted, it will be recreated upon the next user upload with the new schema.

-Expunging Data
+Expunging Data¶

 There is a data expunging script that is provided.
 It does not expunge individual records, but rather all records for a given jurisdiction and event type, both from S3 and the database.
 It exists as a Flask CLI command in the webapp container.
 It prompts you for confirmation before doing so.

-• Get a docker shell: docker exec -it webapp /bin/bash
+docker exec -it webapp /bin/bash

-• flask expunge test jail_bookings (in this example, 'test' is the jurisdiction and 'jail_bookings' is the event type)
+(in this example, 'test' is the jurisdiction and 'jail_bookings' is the event type)

-User and Role Management
+User and Role Management¶

 Access to the matching tool web application is handled with users and roles.